hello-pangea/dnd/docs/api/draggable.md

 In Safari, it is possible for a user to perform a force press action.
 This is possible with a touch device (`touchforcechange`) and with a mouse (`webkitmouseforcechanged`).

 We have found that in order to give the most consistent drag and drop experience we need to _opt out_ of force press interactions on a _drag handle_.
-However, it is possible to have `react-beautiful-dnd` work while also respecting force press interactions.
+However, it is possible to have `@react-forked/dnd` work while also respecting force press interactions.
 The trade off is that if we register a force press interaction a drag will be cancelled.

 In order to control this behaviour you set the `shouldRespectForcePress` prop on a `<Draggable />`.
 By default we set this value to `false` to prevent heavy presses from cancelling a drag.